Bombardier Learjet 85, Canada

 The interiors are designed rendering more cabin choices and a bigger range of floor plan options.
 It has options such as a 3-place divan and a deluxe galley to optimise comfort in flight.
 There is a distance of 30in between each seat, which allows the passengers to stretch their legs and relax.

-The structural design validation of Learjet 85 is completed and the certifications are scheduled to be received in 2012.
+The structural design validation of Learjet 85 is completed and the certifications are scheduled to be received by the end of 2014.

 The lavatory of the Learjet 85 consists of flawless aesthetics.
 Its comforts include a spigot and sink with supercharged water flow and vanity cabinet with lighted mirror.

-Each seat in the aircraft will feature ready-to-utilise passenger control units that interface with a digital cabin electronic system (CES).
+Each seat in the aircraft features ready-to-utilise passenger control units that interface with a digital cabin electronic system (CES).
 The passengers can use optional features such as a DVD player, HD monitors, XM Satellite radio capability and can also use personal media devices.

 The Learjet 85 is fitted with personalised LED lighting, which includes individual table lighting, reading lights, aisle lighting and race track lighting in the passenger service unit.